-Max Weber: Theory of Social Action and its types; Analysis of modern capitalism; Protestant ethics and spirit of capitalism; Power, Status and Authority: Authority and its types.
+Max Weber: Theory of Social Action and its types; Analysis of modern capitalism; Protestant ethics ,status, wealth & power: Authority and its types.
 Theory of Bureaucracy.
 Contribution to the Methodology of Social Sciences: Value Neutrality and Ideal Types.

 Adams, Bert N. and Sydie, R.A.
 (2001), Sociological Theory, New Delhi: Vaster Publication.